mhutch/mhutch.github.io/_posts/2011-03-15-monodevelop-tips-inline-errors.md

 created: 1300204800
 redirect_from: /node/210
 ---
 In MonoDevelop 2.4, we introduced inline error markers, similar to Xcode.
-When you build, errors and warnings are shown inline in the code as <em>message bubbles</em>, though of course they also remain available as a list in the Error List pad.
+When you build, errors and warnings are shown inline in the code as <em>message bubbles</em>, though of course they also remain available as a list in the Error List pad.<!--break-->

 <a href="http://mjhutchinson.com/files/images/md-tips/inline-error-marker.png" rel="lightbox[md_inline_error]" title="An inline error message bubble"><img src="http://mjhutchinson.com/files/images/md-tips/t/inline-error-marker.png" alt="An inline error message bubble" style="max-width:98%; display:block;margin-left:auto;margin-right:auto;" /></a>